bueler/talks-public/2020/GG-complementarity/README.md

 GG-complementarity/
 ===================

-My plan is to give a glaciers group research talk about the idea that _either_ the thickness is positive and mass continuity holds _or_ the thickness is zero and the surface mass balance is nonpositive.
-As an example of big ideas in glaciology.
+This was a GI Glaciers Group research talk in Nov.
+2020 about the idea that _either_ the thickness is positive and mass continuity holds _or_ the thickness is zero and the surface mass balance is nonpositive.

+PDF slides are saved at [pism.github.io/uaf-iceflow/bueler-glaciersem2020.pdf](http://pism.github.io/uaf-iceflow/bueler-glaciersem2020.pdf).